wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires November 21, 2020               [Page 1]
+Kumari & Doyle          Expires December 10, 2020               [Page 1]

-Internet-Draft            Secure Device Install                 May 2020
+Internet-Draft            Secure Device Install                June 2020

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on November 21, 2020.
+   This Internet-Draft will expire on December 10, 2020.

 Copyright Notice